-49. Panels will exercise their expert judgement in assessing the merits of each environment submission, and will not judge automatically in terms of the scale of research environment concerned.

-50. In assessing environment, the Panel will consider research environment in terms of vitality and sustainability, including its contribution to the vitality and sustainability of the wider discipline or research base.
-The Panel will grade each environment submission with weighting attached to individual aspects as follows -

-- overview and strategy 10% - people 20%
+- 47. Panels will exercise their expert judgement in assessing the merits of each environment submission, and will not judge automatically in terms of the scale of research environment concerned. - 48.
+In assessing environment, the Panel will consider research environment in terms of vitality and sustainability, including its contribution to the vitality and sustainability of the wider discipline or research base.
+Elements of the environment submission will be grouped under 4 aspects, with each aspect carrying equal weighting as follows - research and impact strategy, and research integrity and research ethics - 25% - people 25% - income (e.g. grants received), infrastructure and facilities - 25% - collaboration, esteem, and contribution to the discipline or research base - 25% assessments of individual aspects to form an overall assessment for each UoA-level environment submission.

-- income 20%

-- infrastructure and facilities 20%

-- collaborations 15%

-- esteem and contribution to the discipline or research base -15%

-The Panel will use one or more of the five categories of quality level as specified in paragraphs 62-64 of the General Panel Guidelines for assessing each aspect within the environment element and by aggregating assessments of individual aspects to form an overall assessment for each environment submission.
+The Panel will use one or more of the five categories of quality level as specified in paragraphs 63-65 of the General Panel Guidelines for assessing each aspect within the environment element and by aggregating

-51. The Built Environment Panel provides the following amplifications to supplement the generic criteria for assessing research environment -

-- vitality: is the extent to which a unit provides an encouraging and facilitating environment for research, has an effective strategic plan, is engaged with the regional and international research community, is able to attract excellent postgraduate and postdoctoral researchers through a worldwide reputation. - sustainability: is the vision for the future and investment in people and infrastructure and, where appropriate for the subject area, the extent to which activity is supported by a portfolio of research funding.

-52. The Panel will make an overall judgement about the vitality and sustainability of research environments, rather than assessing each criterion separately.
-Examples of evidence of a strong research environment include -

-- A research strategy appropriate to the size and scale of the unit and its ambitions. - Support for and development of staff and research postgraduate (RPg) students at all levels. - Income and facilities that support the research strategy and objectives. - Evidence of the nature of contributions, engagement with the wider community and academic leadership in the discipline.
+- 49. The Built Environment Panel provides the following amplifications to supplement the generic criteria for assessing research environment - vitality: the extent to which a unit supports a thriving and inclusive research culture for all staff and research students, that is based on a clearly articulated strategy for research and enabling its impact, is engaged with the local and international research and user communities and is able to attract excellent postgraduate and postdoctoral researchers through a worldwide reputation. - sustainability: the extent to which the research environment ensures the future health, diversity, wellbeing and wider contribution of the unit and the discipline(s), including investment in people and infrastructure and, where appropriate for the research area, the extent to which activity is supported by a portfolio of research funding. - 50.
+The Panel will make an overall judgement about the vitality and sustainability of research environments, rather than assessing each criterion separately.
+Examples of evidence of a strong research environment include - A research strategy appropriate to the size and scale of the unit and its ambitions, and provides policy and support for research ethics and integrity. - Support for and development of staff and research postgraduate (RPg) students at all levels. - Income and facilities that support the research strategy and objectives. - Evidence of the nature of contributions, engagement with the wider community and academic leadership in the discipline.